 The fiscal year ending Nov.
-30, 2013 was an upbeat one for midstream MLPs, which continued to benefit from strong oil and natural gas production that drove substantial energy infrastructure build-out across North America.
-Midstream MLPs' performance during the year was again reflective of the strength of their underlying fundamentals.
+30, 2013 was a solid one for natural gas infrastructure MLPs, which continued to benefit from natural gas production that is driving substantial energy infrastructure build-out needs, particularly in the Northeast.
+MLPs' performance during the year was again reflective of the strength of their underlying fundamentals.

-The broad equity market also had a positive year.
-Continued low interest rates, strengthening corporate balance sheets and improvements in employment and manufacturing pushed equities higher, despite some volatility.
+Despite some periods of volatility, the broad equity market also enjoyed a positive year, supported by continued low interest rates, strengthening corporate balance sheets and improvements in employment and manufacturing.
 The year also presented some macroeconomic challenges, chief among them geopolitical tension at times in the Middle East and continued partisan gridlock in Washington that resulted in a partial shutdown of the government in the final fiscal quarter of the year.
-Despite these transitory headwinds, investors remained upbeat about the domestic energy renewal underway in North America, where increasing production requires additional pipeline infrastructure to connect the growing volumes of newly discovered oil and gas from production areas to end users.
+Despite these transitory headwinds, investors remained upbeat about the domestic energy renewal underway in North America, where increasing production requires additional pipeline infrastructure to connect the growing volumes of newly discovered gas and oil from production areas to end users.